reiKloske/FastMinecartsEuropaMC/README.md

 ## Installation
 To install FastMinecarts, follow these steps:
 1. Download the plugin JAR file from<!--- [Modrinth](https://modrinth.com/plugin/#####)  or the--> [Releases](https://github.com/certainly1182/FastMinecarts/releases) page.
-2. Place the JAR file in the plugins folder of your Spigot (or Spigot fork) server.
+2. Place the JAR file in the plugins folder of your Paper (or Paper fork) server.
 3. Start the server and verify that the plugin loaded successfully.
 ## Configuration
 The plugin can be configured via the `config.yml` file in `plugins/FastMinecarts`.